dij0s/PETAL/thesis/bachelor_thesis.typ

 While the automated evaluation is constrained to a rigid scoring grid, the expert evaluation is richer as observations extend beyond these predefined criteria and reflects interpreted, context-specific priorities.
 As such, it is not feasible to enforce strict scoring rules to the expert.

-However, the grid presented in #ref(<scoring_grid_expert>) acts as a reference point and guides the nuanced and _unlimited_ qualitative feedback to a single quantitative score, allowing for further comparison and analysis:
+However, the grid presented in #ref(<scoring_grid_expert>) acts as a reference point and guides the nuanced and _unlimited_ qualitative feedback to a single quantitative score, allowing for further comparison and analysis.
 #figure(
   table(
     columns: 3,